 Paul Onditi moved to Germany in 2000, where he studied art at the Hochschule für Gestaltung in Offenbach am Main.
-In 2010 he returned to Nairobi, where he is currently living and practicing.
+In 2010 he returned to Nairobi, where he currently lives and works.

 Onditi has participated in many group shows in Kenya and Europe and has had several solo shows in Kenya and Germany.
-His work has been included in Bonham’s Africa Now auction in London in 2013 and 2014, as well as featuring in the first auction devoted to Contemporary East African art that took place in Nairobi in November 2013.
+His work was included in Bonham’s Africa Now auction in London in 2013 and 2014.
 He has also taken part in Ernst and Young Action in the Museum für Angewandte Kunst in Frankfurt, Germany.
-He took part in the Dakar Biennale in 2018.
+He participated in the Dakar Biennale in 2018.

 This is an early and rare work on hessian, rather than the synthetic polyester plates for which he is better known.